-The Children in Class 4 are taught by Mr Bonwick and Mrs Cunliffe.
+The Children in Class 4 are taught by Mr Bonwick.

 The children moving into Class 4 – (Year 5) will have an important role in making sure our school runs smoothly.
 In fact, without their help the opportunities available to the children would be less comprehensive.
 The increased responsibility does mean the Teachers expect a very high standard of behaviour.
 Some children may be a little apprehensive at first, but the older children in the class will act as mentors and help them to settle very quickly, and to become role models for the younger children and ambassadors for our school.

 School begins at 09:00 if you are dropping children off by car please make sure you use the Village Hall car park.
 A member of staff will be on duty in the playground from 08:50.
 Please close the gate.

 If your child arrives after 09:00 please use the front door and report to the office.